voloviq/meta-licheepizero/README.md

     **Note:**
     More informations can be found on Yocto reference manual.

-2. Download necessary Yocto packaged listed below
+2. Download necessary Yocto packaged listed below.
+Be sure to be im root of home folder.

 	***mkdir yocto***<br>
 	***cd yocto*** <br>